coala/coala/docs/Developers/Review.rst

 .. note::

     GitMate only separates by spaces and commas.
-If you copy and paste the SHAs they sometimes contain tabs or other whitespace, be sure to remove those!
+If you copy and paste the SHAs they sometimes contain tabs or other whitespaces, be sure to remove those!

 Example: